Nexis-Network/codebox/README.md

 docker-compose up -d
 ```

-Then go to http://localhost:8080 and you can use your Remix instance.
+Then go to http://localhost:8080 and you can use your CodeBox instance.

 To fetch the docker-compose file without cloning this repo run:
 ```